ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Critics rating (scale 1-10)

+!!! info ""
-> The critics rating of the Plex item on a scale of 1 to 10.
+    The critics rating of the Plex item on a scale of 1 to 10.
 This will mostly include the rotten tomatoes critics rating.

 - Key: Plex.rating_critics
 - Availability: movies, shows, seasons, episodes